IgorBerman/elasticsearch-spark-offline/README.md

-# Elasticsearch offline snapshot preparation
+# Elasticsearch offline snapshot preparation with spark

 # NOT PRODUCTION READY